Diana33n/Last_Submit/README.md

 ---

 ## Running Tests
-To test the application using Jest:
+To test the app using Jest:
 ```sh
 npm test
 ```